active-interest/seo-ultimate/readme.txt

 When editing the post or page in question, just click the "Edit" button next to the permalink; a "Save" button will appear in its place.
 Next erase the contents of the textbox, and then click the aforementioned "Save" button.

+= How does the Competition Researcher work? =

+The Competition Researcher opens Google search results in iframes based on the parameters you specify.
+You can study these results to glean information about the general competition for a keyword or specific competitors' websites.
+The Competition Researcher does _not_ scrape/crawl Google's search results or use other illicit automated methods; it just opens the Google search results in your browser.

 = How do I remove the attribution link? =

 Because of the tremendous effort put into this plugin, we ask that you please leave the link enabled.
 If you must disable it, you can do so under `Settings > SEO Ultimate`.